themanyone/firstpage/README.md

 ## Supports Markdown

-FirstPage finds and displays markdown (*.md) documents with [marked.js](//github.com/chjj/marked) using the popular [GitHub Markdown format](//guides.github.com/features/mastering-markdown), allowing people to make web pages easily using an intuitive, wiki-like syntax.
+FirstPage finds and displays markdown (*.md) documents with [marked.js](//github.com/chjj/marked) using the simple [GitHub Markdown format](//guides.github.com/features/mastering-markdown), allowing people to make web pages quickly using an intuitive, wiki-like syntax.
 Markdown headers are a lot like HTML headers.
-Put these optional headers at the top of markdown files so FirstPage can better index them.
+Put these optional headers at the top of markdown files, so FirstPage can better index them.

 header     | what it does
 -----------|-------------